-As anticipated, the average distance from the origin grows with the number of steps.
+As anticipated, the mean distance from the origin grows with the number of steps.

-Now let's look at a plot of the mean distances from the origin.
-To give a sense of how fast the distance is growing, we have placed on the plot a line showing the square root of the number of steps (and increased the number of steps to 1,000,000).81
+Now let's look at a plot of the mean distances from the origin, Figure 14.5.
+To give a sense of how fast the distance is growing, we have placed on the plot a line showing the square root of the number of steps (and increased the number of steps to 100,000).
+The plot showing the square root of the number of steps versus the distance from the origin is a straight line because we used a logarithmic scale on both axes.